-Greymouth, or Mawhera which means “wide-spread river mouth” in Maori, is nestled in the corner of the Grey River’s mouth, the Tasman Sea and an interior of rugged West Coast mountains and rainforest.
-From the early Maori searching for pounamu (greenstone) in the surrounding area to the European pioneers harnessing the land for gold and coal, Greymouth certainly has a fascinating history made vivid by the abandoned mining sites and machinery along many of its walks among the lush rainforest.
+Greymouth, or Mawhera which means “wide-spread river mouth” in Maori, is nestled between the Grey River’s mouth, the Tasman Sea and an interior of rugged West Coast mountains and rainforest.
+From the early Maori searching for pounamu (greenstone) in the surrounding area to the European pioneers harnessing the land for gold and coal, Greymouth certainly has a fascinating history made vivid by the abandoned mining sites and machinery along many of its walks now being reclaimed by the rainforest.
 Some traditions, like whitebaiting and beer-brewing, are still a major part of local life, making for a foodie addition to your visit to the Grey Valley.

 So plan your “stay in the Grey” with this complete travel guide to Greymouth, covering all types of travel.

 We’re not messing around with this travel guide to Greymouth; here are the most common questions travellers have about visiting.